 - Whether the vehicle was in generally the same condition as when it was sold, or had been substantially altered

 We ask clients to collect the evidence available to them, only if it is safe to do so, as evidence such as tire tread pieces can disappear quickly after an accident.
 A person should never put themselves in harm’s way in an attempt to obtain evidence.
 Our team will search the area thoroughly, but taking pictures and collecting evidence will help expedite the process.

 Do I have a motor vehicle product liability case?

 If your accident was caused by improper automotive design, defective materials, or other design, manufacturing, or warnings issues that create an unreasonable safety hazard, a skilled defective tire attorney may be able to help you explore your options and build a case.

 A defective tire lawyer from Mithoff Law will work to uncover what caused the accident and to get you the compensation to which you are entitled.
 As home to some of the best defective tire attorneys in the nation, we have experience handling these fact-intensive claims.

-If you or a loved one was injured as a result of a motor vehicle manufacturing issue, call a motor vehicle product liability attorney from Mithoff Law at 713-654-1122 or book a consultation online today to speak to one of our product liability attorneys.
+If you or a loved one was injured as a result of a motor vehicle manufacturing issue, call a motor vehicle product liability attorney from Mithoff Law at 713-654-1122 today.